e2b-dev/code-interpreter/README.md

 # Code Interpreter SDK
 E2B's [Code Interpreter SDK](https://github.com/e2b-dev/code-interpreter) allows you to add code interpreting capabilities to your AI apps.

-With code interpreting, you can build apps like:
-- AI code execution
-- Data analysis with AI
-- AI tutors
-- Reasoning modules for LLM

 The code interpreter runs inside the [E2B Sandbox](https://github.com/e2b-dev/e2b) - an open-source secure micro VM made for running untrusted AI-generated code and AI agents.
 - ✅ Works with any LLM and AI framework
 - ✅ Supports streaming content like charts and stdout, stderr